CST324-F20-OIT-PDX/MongoDogsDemo/Readme.md

 1. Export a subset of the DogsOfZurichExample as a CSV and futz a little.
-2. Import the CSV into my local MongoDB. a - _id was an objectid, OnwerID an Int32 and DogYearOfBirth an Int32
+2. Import the CSV into my local MongoDB.
+	a. _id was an objectid, OwnerID an Int32 and DogYearOfBirth an Int32
 3. Start this readme.
 4. Add the mongo NuGet package.
 5. Add the mongo includes.